 What is the One World Observatory?

-No, only a valid ticket is needed.
+No, you only need a valid ticket.